-Drive the speed limit (or close).
-The national speed limit was limited to 55 during oil crisis in the 70′s.
+Drive the speed limit (or close to it).
+The national speed limit was limited to 55 during oil crisis in the 70’s.
 This was done to limit the amount of fuel vehicles consumed.
 The limits have gone back up, but the principle remains the same.
 Driving slower generally improves gas mileage.

 Drive at a steady speed or use cruise control.
 Quickly speeding up and slowing down uses more gas than driving at a steady speed.
 Utilize cruise control if your car has it.
 Otherwise, monitor your speed.
 Be sure to turn off your cruise control when going up large hills!

 Combine trips.
 Most cars are more efficient when their engines are warm.
 Combining trips will also reduce the amount of back and forth driving, reducing your total mileage.

 Park facing out.
 Backing in and out of a parking spot uses more gas than driving straight through a spot.
 I prefer to park so my car faces out in a parking lot.
 When I am ready to leave, I just get in my car and pull out.
 I usually have to park a little further from the entrance to find a spot where I can pull through, but I don’t mind.
 It’s usually quicker anyway because I don’t have to drive to the front of the store looking for “the best” spot, or sit in my car while the engine idles while waiting for someone to pull out of a “better” spot.